jfmengels/elm-review-scope/README.md

 ```

 Doing so requires a lot of tedious tracking of imports and variables declarations.
-The `Scope` module handles this all automatically for you
+The `Scope` module handles all of this automatically for you.

 ## Documentation